anshumanmohan/website/content/blog/fourth.md

 It's quite pedagogically useful that these recipes are so similar, and so I ask that you use these recipes even if you'd normally use something else.
 The recipes are straightforward and well-written, and we'll mostly make them as written.

 Print these off, and use a highlighter to mark the differences between the two recipes.
 There are only a few, and they're basically all about timing.
 Here's a representative example: step 11 of the yeast recipe calls for a rest of 1-1.5 hours, while step 11 of the sourdough recipe calls for a rest of 4-6 hours.
-More on this below.

-// Photo of the highlighted recipes

 This may sound a little much, but I advocate that you actually make both of these recipes for your lesson.
 Having the sourdough and yeast loaves available side by side will help your students understand the tradeoffs involved.